 Vogel Gryff, Leu and Wild Maa

 The piccolos, drums and (march) music are similar to the Fasnacht.
 This tradition of Kleinbasel has a different origin.
+The Fasnacht takes place from 7 to 10 March this year.
+This tradition was celebrated on 27 January, however.

 Three centuries-old societies (Ehrengesellschaften) welcome their patrons Vogel Gryff (Bird), Leu (Lion) and Wild Maa (Wild Man) in January.